 Efren Paredes, Jr. #203116

-Muskegon Correctional Facility
+Oaks Correctional Facility

 Make a Secure Online Donation to the Efren Paredes, Jr. Defense Fund

 The Injustice Must End (TIME) Blog and Social Media Presence

 Please include the following information to better help us determine which TIME Committee member can be scheduled to do the presentation:

 * Date and time you would like the presentation to be made;

 * Location where presentation will be made (include street address, city, zip code);

 * Size of location where presentation will be made (e.g., classroom, university auditorium, church, library, home, etc.);

 * If you have a digital projector to show a computer generated presentation;

 * If you have a microphone and sound system (e.g., amplifier) or access to these items for the presentation; and

 * How many people you expect to attend the presentation.